medwards81/FSND-P4-Design-A-Game/Hangman/README.md

 #Full Stack Nanodegree Project 4 - Hangman

 ## Introduction:
 This game is based on the Udacity-Provided FSND-P4-Design-A-Game game skeleton.
+The code repository can
-This can be cloned on GitHub at: https://github.com/udacity/FSND-P4-Design-A-Game.git
+be found on GitHub at: https://github.com/udacity/FSND-P4-Design-A-Game

 ## Set-Up Instructions:
 1. Update the value of application in app.yaml to the app ID you have registered